Jevaughani/Portfoilio-Sample/README.md

 - The open-source community for inspiration and tools

 ## Please Note However
 As with any project, be careful how you change a line of code.
 There might also be some bugs I wasn't able to fix so...
-Wish you the best
+Wish you the best.
+Feel free to continue editing this project as you feel fit.

 ---